You are here

 - must meet minimum Graduate School registration requirements:

-- eight credit hours during each semester a 50 percent or greater GA appointment is held, except during the summer term, when the minimum is four
+- take eight credit hours during each semester when a 50 percent or greater GA appointment is held, except during the summer term, when the minimum is four

-- for doctoral students who have passed the candidacy examination, three credit hours each semester or term a 50 percent GA appointment is held.
-Students who were admitted to the Graduate School Autumn Quarter 2008 and after are required to be continuously enrolled after passing the candidacy examination (
+- for doctoral students who have achieved candidacy status, take three credit hours each semester or term when a 50 percent GA appointment is held.
+Students are required to be continuously enrolled after passing the candidacy examination (Section 7.7)

 - must be in good standing in the Graduate School when the appointment or reappointment becomes effective